 The world’s most romantic bloom deserves a spot in every garden.
-New season’s rose plants are rolling into garden centres in time for the winter planting season.
+In November, they really come into their own as beautiful garden plants, and you can see them in full bloom in garden centres now.
+This makes choosing a new treasure so much easier and more tempting.
 Whether you want to grow a single variety for picking, or make them your main event, there is always a way to make room for roses.

 Standard roses add instant height and accent, and, unlike trees, they don’t keep getting taller.
 Underneath they can be planted with low growing flowers, herbs or even vegetables.

 Roses don’t have to have their own formal space.
 They can be combined with other plants in a mixed planting scheme.